ChynieceM/Reading-Notes/301/README.md

 1. constructor
 2. render
-3. reactUpdates
+3.componentDidMount
-4. componentDidMount
+4. componentWillUnmount
-5. componentWillUnmount
+5. reactUpdates

 4. What does `componentDidMount` do?
 This method is invoked immediates after a component is mounted.
 If you need to load anything using a network request or initialize the DOM, it should go here.
 This is a good place to set up subscriptions.